 - 8.1 All gutters to flat roofs are in PVC with downpipes.
-Recent work has been carried out to improve fixings. - 8.2 If roof access by vandals becomes a problem then consideration could be given to the application of anti-climb paint to rainwater downpipes but only at high level. - 8.3 All rainwater gullies should be checked and cleared of debris annually 2 and grating or hinged/lockable covers installed to prevent unauthorised access. - The cast iron vent pipe from the wc's has had a wire balloon installed to prevent blockage. - 8.5 It is recommended that manholes (no. 3) for soil drains are checked 2 annually and any defects reported for advice.
-Covers and frames should be cleaned and painted to prevent rusting and seizing.
+Recent work has been carried out to improve fixings. - 8.2 If roof access by vandals becomes a problem, then consideration could be given to the application of anti-climb paint to rainwater downpipes but only at high level. - 8.3 All rainwater gullies should be checked and cleared of debris annually 2 and grating or hinged/lockable covers installed to prevent unauthorised access.

+- The cast iron vent pipe from the wc's has had a wire balloon installed to prevent blockage. - 8.5 It is recommended that manholes (no. 3) for soil drains are checked 2 annually, and any defects reported for advice.
+Covers and frames should be cleaned and painted to prevent rusting and seizing. - The gutter at the north west corner of the Vestry has sagged due to 1 broken/missing brackets.
+These need to be replaced and gutter refixed and sealed.